wiseStann/CCollections/README.md

 ```
 ./test
 ```
-And your console should show you `The end of array = 10`
+And your console should show you `First element of array = 10`